 Healthy Smiles Sealant Program

 Serving Cleveland Metropolitan School District children in grades 2, 3 and 6, pre-doctoral students perform dental examinations and apply protective sealant to cavity-free teeth, as well as educate children on general health care, oral care and nutritional health.
-In 2010-11, the program visited all 76 CMSD schools and treated more than 5,300 students.
+During the 2013-2014 school year, the Sealant Program visited all 76 CMSD schools and treated over 5,300 children with 16,000 sealants.
 Your gift will go towards supporting the general operating budget for the program, including supplies and after-treatment take-home packages (toothbrushes, toothpaste, floss) for children.

 Student-Run Free Clinic

 Providing care to underserved populations within the Cleveland community, the Student-Run Free Clinic serves more than 400 patients per year in the clinic and many more in outreach programs, which include blood pressure screenings, feet washing at a homeless shelter and various health education programs throughout the community.
-Your gift will help expand the clinic's hours to include evening service as well as the purchase of medical supplies for patients.
+Gifts will help towards a $50K match donation to maintain and expand their clinical outreach services to the uninsured Greater Cleveland community.